Coaxing secrets from drifting art

 Foreign merchants, restricted to a small area outside the city walls, were assigned hong (trading houses), and Western demand — what Carl L. Crossman described as an "insatiable" interest in "things Oriental" in his 1972 book, The China Trade: Export Paintings, Furniture, Silver and Other Objects — helped drive a flood of made-for-export goods, including paintings such as portraits and port scenes, that found eager buyers in Europe and the US.

-Today, Kuang's gallery holds 30 such Qing-era oil paintings alongside more than 70 watercolors on paper, pith and mulberry leaves, grouped by the gallery as "Qing Dynasty Guangdong Historical Paintings".
+Today, Kuang's gallery holds at least 30 such Qing-era oil paintings — on canvas, wood panels and ivory — alongside more than 700 watercolors on paper, pith and mulberry leaves, grouped by the gallery as "Qing Dynasty Guangdong Historical Paintings".

 "In an era before photography, China trade paintings of forts and others were the sole visual chroniclers of a world now lost to time," Kuang says.